hcgcloud/pterodactyl-sdk/README.md

 [![Total Downloads][ico-downloads]][link-downloads]
 [![Software License][ico-license]](LICENSE.md)

+## Important
+**As we are upgrading it to support version 0.7.x, and haven't finished the upgrade yet.
+Some features may still not work properly.
+In addition, functions provided by this sdk may change at any time.
+Unless you already know the possible consequences, don't use it in production.**

+## Install

 To install the SDK in your project you need to require the package via [composer](http://getcomposer.org):

 ```bash